OctopusDeploy/blog/blog/2021-06/rfc-ecs-milestone1/index.md

 Central to all of these features is the idea that deployments will progress through a series of environments, with the canonical environment set being the development, test, and production environments.
 ECS has no concept of environments though, and so we must create a layer in our deployments that express the notion of an environment.

 By capturing the details of an ECS cluster as a target, which is scoped to an environment and exposed by a role, the specific details of where a deployment will take place is lifted out of the steps.
-A step simply defines the target role it deploys to, and Octopus will ensure that a deployment takes place on the correctly scoped target.
+A step simply defines the target role it deploys to, and Octopus will ensure that the deployment takes place on the correctly scoped target for the current environment.

+This can be incredibly beneficial if you are looking to adopt some of the [best practices recommended by AWS with respect to using multiple accounts](https://aws.amazon.com/blogs/mt/best-practices-for-organizational-units-with-aws-organizations/):

+> An AWS account provides natural security, access, and billing boundaries for your AWS resources, and enables you to achieve resource independence and isolation.

-This means it makes very little difference whether you deploy many logical environments to one shared ECS cluster, have a dedicated cluster per environment, or even separate environments into multiple AWS accounts.
+With ECS targets it makes little difference whether you deploy many logical environments to one shared ECS cluster, have a dedicated cluster per environment, or even separate environments into multiple AWS accounts.
 Simply point each ECS target to the appropriate cluster and your deployments will scale across any environment partitions you may use:

 ![](https://via.placeholder.com/500x300 "width=500")